The Seljuk Han of Anatolia

 DECORATION

-The han has been pillaged for many years for other building projects.
-Some 25 stone fragments from it have been incorporated into the city wall next to the Dündar Bey Medrese.
+The stones of the han have been pillaged for many years for other building projects.
+Some 25 stone fragments from the han are believed to have been used in the city walls next to the Dündar Bey Medrese.
 If the spolia from this han now incorporated into the city walls is any indication, the portal of the han must have included many decorative elements such as trelliswork, blossoms, arabesques, polygons and braids.
+A piece of stonework found during the 1993 excavations with geometric designs was found to fit exactly in place in the border of the broken left frame of the mihrab in the Dündar Bey Medrese portal.

 DIMENSIONS